AegirAexx/flutter_weather_app/README.md

 - [__location__](https://pub.dev/packages/location) - Handles getting location on Android and iOS.

 ## Usage
 To run the application you need to have __Flutter__ and __Android Studio__ installed.
-To be able to receive data from the OpenWeatherMap WeatherAPI a API key is required.
-To get one head on over to [OpenWeatherMap](https://home.openweathermap.org/users/sign_up) and get your free API key.
+To be able to receive data from the OpenWeatherMap WeatherAPI an API key is required.
+To get one, head on over to [OpenWeatherMap](https://home.openweathermap.org/users/sign_up) and get your free API key.

 ### Steps for getting started:
 1. Clone the repository.